WiIIiam278/Velocitab/docs/Plugin-Message-API.md

 ```
 </details>

-### 2 Update team color
+### 2 Update color of player's name in NameTag
-To change a player's team color in the TAB list, you can send a plugin message with the channel `velocitab:update_team_color` and as data `teamColor`.
+To change player's name in NameTag, you can send a plugin message with the channel `velocitab:update_team_color` and as data `teamColor`.
 You can only use legacy color codes, for example `a` for green, `b` for aqua, etc.
 This option overrides the glow effect if set